 RubyMine features robust, fast, and flexible static code analysis.
 It detects compiler and runtime errors, suggests corrections and improvements before you even compile.

 In this section:

 When you inspect your code, you can tell RubyMine which types of problems you would like to search for and get reports about.
-Such configuration can be preserved as an inspection profile.
+Such configurations can be preserved as inspection profiles.

 To set the current inspection profile (the one that is used for the on-the-fly code analysis in the editor), simply select it in the Inspections settings page and apply changes.
 When you perform code analysis or execute a single inspection, you can specify which profile to use for each run.

 Inspection profiles can be applicable on the IDE or on the project level:

 - Project profiles are shared and accessible for the team members via VCS.
 They are stored in the project directory: <project>/.idea/inspectionProfiles.

 - IDE profiles are intended for personal use only and are stored locally in XML files under the USER_HOME/.<RubyMine version>/config/inspection directory.

 If necessary, you can change the applicability of the profile (current project of IDE) and, consequently, its location with the Share profile check box (selected means current project) in the Inspections settings page.

 RubyMine comes with the following pre-defined inspection profiles: